American Society of Mechanical Engineers

 ASME has over 85,000 members in more than 135 countries worldwide.

 ASME was founded in 1880 by Alexander Lyman Holley, Henry Rossiter Worthington, John Edison Sweet and Matthias N. Forney in response to numerous steam boiler pressure vessel failures.
-Known for setting codes and standards for mechanical devices, ASME conducts one of the world's largest technical publishing operations, holds numerous technical conferences and hundreds of professional development courses each year and sponsors numerous outreach and educational programs.
+Known for setting codes and standards for mechanical devices, ASME conducts one of the world's largest technical publishing operations.
+It holds numerous technical conferences and hundreds of professional development courses each year and sponsors numerous outreach and educational programs.
 Georgia Tech president and women engineer supporter Blake R Van Leer was an executive member.
 Kate Gleason and Lydia Weld were the first two women members.

-ASME codes and standards
+Codes and standards

 ASME is one of the oldest standards-developing organizations in America.
 It produces approximately 600 codes and standards covering many technical areas, such as fasteners, plumbing fixtures, elevators, pipelines, and power plant systems and components.
 ASME's standards are developed by committees of subject matter experts using an open, consensus-based process.
 Many ASME standards are cited by government agencies as tools to meet their regulatory objectives.
 ASME standards are therefore voluntary, unless the standards have been incorporated into a legally binding business contract or incorporated into regulations enforced by an authority having jurisdiction, such as a federal, state, or local government agency.
 ASME's standards are used in more than 100 countries and have been translated into numerous languages.

-ASME boiler and pressure vessel code (BPVC)
+Boiler and pressure vessel code

 The largest ASME standard, both in size and in the number of volunteers involved in its preparation, is the ASME Boiler and Pressure Vessel Code (BPVC).
 The BPVC provides rules for the design, fabrication, installation, inspection, care, and use of boilers, pressure vessels, and nuclear components.
 The code also includes standards on materials, welding and brazing procedures and qualifications, nondestructive examination, and nuclear in-service inspection.